The Creative Mind

-Do feelings of insecurity and self-doubt impact our creativity?
+Do feelings of insecurity and self-doubt impact us as artists and creators?
 Of course.

-In this audio and the related articles, artists and psychologists express perspectives on our common feelings of insecurity and self-doubt – and how to improve our confidence.
+In this audio episode, the Notes bekow, and the related articles, artists and psychologists express perspectives on our common feelings of insecurity and self-doubt – and how to improve our confidence and healthy self-regard.

 Actor Annette Bening thinks we benefit from some insecurity: